danielrole/NN-Mathematical-Theory/docs/index.md

 This notebook answer the question ¿Why does multilayer perceptron have this structure?.
 Explore an example of a neural network, and visualize the convergence with different activation functions.

+Acknowledgments: This project was released for the Neural Networks Applications Seminar [2022-2](Seminario de Ciencias de la Computación A, Grupo 7137.
+Horario 2022-2 (unam.mx)).
+Taught by Dr. Humberto Andrés Carrillo Calvet, Director of the Laboratory of Nonlinear Dynamics, Department of Mathematics, Faculty of Sciences, UNAM.

 See here: [Introduction to Neural Network Structure](https://github.com/danielrole/Portfolio/blob/main_1/Introduction%20to%20Neural%20Network%20Structure/Introduction_to_Neural_Network_Structure.ipynb)

 ## Applied Mathematics Seminar, Faculty of Sciences - UNAM (2021-1, 2021-2, 2022-1)